GerritCodeReview/gerrit/Documentation/dev-readme.txt

 It also makes all of the messages readable and writable by any JSON implementation, facilitating "mashups" and 3rd party clients.

-The programming API is virtually identical (you just need to extend RemoteJsonService instead of RemoteService).
+The programming API is virtually identical, except service interfaces extend RemoteJsonService instead of RemoteService.

 Why GWT?